sthiede/Comparative_Genomics/day1_afternoon/README.md

 tabix Rush_KPC_266__filter_gatk_ann.vcf.gz
 ```

-Open a new terminal and run scp/sftp commands to get these files to your local system.
+Open a new terminal and run scp commands or cyberduck to get these files to your local system.

 ```